 The provenance or history of the object is very important in assessing your application.
 The more information provided in this question, the easier it will be for experts to consider your application.

+Please include a photograph of the object/s where possible.
 In the case of applications to export art works or taonga tūturu, you need to include colour photographs with your application.
-You can email these to the Ministry at firstname.lastname@example.org.
-If the object is deemed to be a protected New Zealand object, you will be required to submit photographs of the object prior to the Chief Executive coming to his decision.
+If you have any issues uploading images to the online form, you can email these to the Ministry at firstname.lastname@example.org.

 Please note that it can take between 2 to 10 weeks before the Chief Executive comes to a decision on the export of the object.